open-telemetry/opentelemetry-collector-contrib/exporter/signalfxexporter/README.md

 If `realm` is set, this option is derived and will be `https://api.{realm}.signalfx.com/`.
 If a value is explicitly set, the value of `realm` will not be used in determining `api_url`.
 The explicit value will be used instead.
 - `log_dimension_updates` (default = `false`): Whether or not to log dimension updates.
+- `access_token_passthrough`: (default = `true`) Whether to use `"com.splunk.signalfx.access_token"` metric resource label, if any, as SFx access token.
+In either case this label will be dropped during final translation.
+Intended to be used in tandem with identical configuration option for [SignalFx receiver](../../receiver/signalfxreceiver/README.md) to preserve datapoint origin.

 Note: Either `realm` or both `ingest_url` and `api_url` should be explicitly set.